 Philadelphia has no shortage of historic sites.
-Not all of them, however, are free to visit.
-When visiting with a larger group or when you’d like to see a lot but don’t have an unlimited budget (and really, who does?), it can be challenging to fit in everything you’d like to see.
-Fortunately, there are sites that are both historic as well as free of charge.
-Take the time to fit in some of these gems in addition to the other sites on your list:
+When you’d like to see a lot but don’t have an unlimited budget (and really, who does?), free attractions are a blessing.
+Fortunately, there are many sites in Philadelphia that are both historic as well as free of charge.

-Benjamin Franklin’s Grave – The famous Philadelphian’s grave is available for viewing without entering the graveyard it is contained in.
+The famous Philadelphian’s grave is available for viewing without entering the graveyard it is contained in.
 You can even toss a penny onto it like other tourist’s do.
-Although not much to see in and of itself, it is amazing to be able to see some remnant of the incredible man whose name it bears.
+It is amazing to be able to see some remnant of the incredible man whose name it bears.

-Christ Church and Burial Grounds – Some of the oldest residents (and most famous) are buried here.
-It is humbling and serene to walk through and see their grave markers, a pleasant walk that’s still historical in nature.
+The Christ Church and Burial Grounds is home to the graves of some of the oldest and most famous people in Philadelphia.
+It is humbling and serene to walk through and see their grave markers.

-Elfreth’s Alley – Quaint and poetic, this lovely little avenue is America’s oldest continuously inhabited residential street and worth a stroll down to easily place yourself back in time to when the colonists lived here.
+Elfreth’s Alley is a quaint and poetic little avenue.
+It is also America’s oldest continuously inhabited residential street.
+It is worth a stroll down this street to remember a time when the colonists lived here.

-Edgar Allan Poe National Historic Site – Edgar’s time in Philadelphia was some of his most prolific.
-Stop by his former home and see where the famous author lived for a time with his wife and mother-in-law while he published some of his most well-known works.
+Edgar Allan Poe National Historic Site is another spot you won’t want to miss.
+Edgar’s time in Philadelphia was some of his most prolific.
+Stop by his former home and see where the famous author lived while he published some of his most well-known works.

-Wanamaker Organ – This famous instrument is the world’s largest functional pipe organ.
-It is located in Macy’s department store, which is also home to the famous holiday light show during late November and December.
+The Wanamaker Organ is the world’s largest functional pipe organ.
+It is located in Macy’s, which is also home to a famous holiday light show during late November and December.
 Be sure to see both if you’re able.

 For other great ideas, check out Exploring Philadelphia With Kids – Historical Sites and Great Museums.